 (3) Grant recipients will be notified on or before December 31, 2015.

-(c)(1) In subsequent years, original applications must be received in full by 5:00 p.m. on March 1.

-(2) Grant recipients will be notified on or before May 1, with funding to be available July 1 for advertising purchased between July 1 and June 30 of the following year.
+(c)(1) In subsequent years, original applications must be received in full by 5:00 p.m. on March 1. (b)(2) Grant recipients will be notified on or before May 1, with funding to be available July 1 for advertising purchased between July 1 and June 30 of the following year.

 15 CAR § 370-105.
 Application review and requirements.

-(a)(1) Applications will be reviewed by a committee appointed by the Secretary of the Department of Parks, Heritage, and Tourism to include, but not be limited to:
+(a)(1) Applications will be reviewed by a committee appointed by the Secretary Director of the Tourism Division of the Department of Parks, Heritage, and Tourism to include, but not be limited to:

-(A) Tourism Division of the Department of Parks, Heritage, and Tourism employees; and
+(A) employees of the Tourism Division of the Department of Parks, Heritage, and Tourism employees.; and

 (B) A representative of the Arkansas Festivals and Events Association board of directors.

-(2) The committee will present recommendations to the secretary for final decision.
+(2) The committee will present recommendations to the secretary director for final decision.

-(b)(1) Applications should be typewritten.
+(b)(1) Applications should be typewritten digitally submitted.

 (2) All applications must be accompanied by: